XIN-Solutions/xinmods-hippo-plugin-content-block/README.md

 http://www.onehippo.org/library/concepts/plugins/content-blocks/about.html

+This is a fork of the original project, that adds:

+* better titles to content block elements
+* collapses content blocks by default for easier navigation

 ## Build and Run the Demo Project

 1. Create a demo project from the archetype as described at https://www.onehippo.org/trails/getting-started/hippo-essentials-getting-started.html